webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `splitChunks.minRemainingSize` option was introduced in webpack 5 to avoid zero sized modules by ensuring that the minimum size of the chunk which remains after splitting is above a limit.
 Defaults to `0` in ['development' mode](/configuration/mode/#mode-development).
 For other cases `splitChunks.minRemainingSize` defaults to the value of `splitChunks.minSize` so it doesn't need to be specified manually expect for the rare cases where deep control is required.

+W> `splitChunks.minRemainingSize` only takes effect when a single chunk is remaining.

 ### `splitChunks.maxSize`

 `number`